MuhammadAlibutt/E-Commrce-APP/README.md

-# fahioapp_fyp
+t# fahioapp_fyp

-A new Flutter project.
+A FYP Project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a FYP -Commerce Flutter application.

 A few resources to get you started if this is your first Flutter project: